<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 Yeasu FT-2700RH 144/432 MHz FM transceiver

-When travelling back to my original home town in the Lake District I was inspired to get on HF by the slow morse transmissions of Bill Delamere G3PER (SK) from Heysham, who I would hear on the M6 motorway as I neared Cumbria, or on the return journey stuck in traffic jams near Lancaster!
-My other slow morse tutor was Winston G4PEF.
-I've never particularly enjoyed using morse code, but these two gentlemen brushed of the rust and got me back up to speed.
+When travelling back to my original home town in the Lake District on leave, I was inspired to get on amateur radio HF by the slow morse transmissions of Bill Delamere G3PER (SK) from Heysham, who I would hear on the M6 motorway as I neared Cumbria, or on the return journeys stuck in traffic jams near Lancaster!
+My other morse inspiration was Winston G4PEF.
+I had never particularly enjoyed using morse code, but these two gentlemen renewed my enthusiasm.

-I was delighted to receive in time for Christmas 1987 my full HF licence callsign of G0ISW
+I was delighted to receive in time for Christmas 1987 my full HF licence personally chosen first choice callsign of

-In the summer of 1988 I took an ex military Racal Syncal 30 (TRA931) (liberated from the Falkland Islands in 1982!)
-HF manpack transceiver 1.8-30 MHz to the HARC clubhouse and we worked stations in the USA on 14 MHz USB with 20 W and a 2.4M long whip aerial, whilst sat outside in the sunshine.
+In the summer of 1988 I took an ex Argentine military Racal Syncal 30 (TRA931) (liberated from the Falkland Islands in 1982) HF manpack transceiver 1.8-30 MHz to my radio club house and we worked stations in the USA on 14 MHz USB with 20 W and a 2.4M long whip aerial, whilst sat outside in the sunshine.
+I didn't have the required 24 volt battery pack and wasn't going to pay Racal a quoted £315 for a new one, so I used two small 12v motorcycle batteries in series instead.

 Racal Syncal 30 (TRA931) Military HF manpack 20W